-Here at Lulu we talk daily about how every person has a story to tell.
-About the role of publishing in knowledge sharing.
-About the importance of text in education and business.
-About how critical it is that we as a culture write down and retain the world around us.
+Here at Lulu, we talk daily about how every person has a story to tell.
+About the role of publishing in knowledge sharing and the importance of text in education and business.
+We have a keen sense of how critical it is that we as a culture write down and retain the world around us.

 We write for a lot of reasons, but one thing we don’t think about as much is just how crucial writing is for us as individuals.
 The simple act of writing is in and of itself a special release, whether we write fiction for pleasure, non-fiction for memories, or manuals to share knowledge, writing unburdens us of something stored inside of us.
 And in doing so, we offer that something up to the world.
 We give a little piece of ourselves so that others might enjoy it or learn from it.

 Recently, we were reminded of this by someone who persevered through a difficult time thanks to writing.

 About a year ago a lot of intense things happened in my life, and I fell into a deep depression, and it caused a lot of problems for me and my family.
 I was really struggling to get out of it.
 I started to journal things each day, but it wasn’t the same.
 And my wife would say how she missed the “old me” before I got really depressed for about 9 months.
 I decided to do both, write something to help myself, but also write something to help her see me that she married, not the depressed me.

 I spent the next 6-7 months writing a little bit each day, as much as I could even if it was just a paragraph.
 It helped me crawl out of the hole that I was in, and it gave me something to look forward to.
 I finally finished my book a couple of weeks ago, about 7 months after starting it.
 I’m not sure how to classify the book that I wrote, as it is more of a “this is me in every important way”, and I only intend for my wife to read it.